ESL (company)

 ESL Gaming GmbH (formerly known as Electronic Sports League) is a German esports organizer and production company that produces video game competitions worldwide.
 ESL was the world's largest esports company in 2015, and the oldest that is still operational.
-Based in Cologne, Germany, ESL has eleven offices and multiple international TV studios globally.
+Based in Cologne, North Rhine-Westphalia, ESL has eleven offices and multiple international TV studios globally.
 ESL is the largest esports company to broadcast on Twitch.

-In 2022, it was announced that ESL and esports platform FACEIT were acquired by Savvy Games Group (SGG), a holding company owned by Saudi Arabia's Public Investment Fund.
-As part of the acquisition, the two companies merged to form the ESL FACEIT Group.